 Construction on The Gibson began in 2014, and the project is scheduled for completion in September 2016.
 When finished, the structure will be approximately 260,000 square feet with an onsite fitness center, cabana-style pool and residential lounge.

-According to Kelley, the biggest advantage of working with LP FlameBlock sheathing was that it only required the single layer versus the two layers of gypsum.
 “I would venture to say that the biggest advantage is the single layer,” said Kelley.
 “I have recommended FlameBlock in the past and will continue to do so.”

 Read more about the benefits of building with LP FlameBlock Fire Rated OSB sheathing on our Case Studies page: http://lpcorp.com/products/panels/lp-flameblock-fire-rated-osb-sheathing/case-studies/

 In recent years, there have been reports of termite infestations in traditionally colder locations.
 If you are considering buying or building a home in an area where termites traditionally haven’t been a concern, it could be time to get ahead of their spread by considering building materials engineered to resist termite decay.Continue Reading